On the Wasserstein Geodesic Principal Component Analysis of probability measures: Experiments

-\paragraph{Landscape images.} We use 39 images from the Landscape Pictures dataset~\cite{landscapepictureskaggle} and compute \textsc{GPCAgen} to the corresponding point clouds, where each point cloud represents color distribution in the image.
-Figure~\ref{fig:comp_pca} (\textbf{bottom row}) and Figure~\ref{fig:pca_image_lamp_example} (\textbf{right}) show that the first component captures variations in overall brightness, ranging from bright to dark images, while the second component distinguishes between images that are predominantly green and those that are predominantly blue.
+\paragraph{Landscape images.} We took 39 images from the Landscape Pictures dataset (\cite{landscapepictureskaggle}) and use \textsc{GPCAgen} on the corresponding point clouds, where each point cloud represents color distribution in the image.
+Figure~\ref{fig:comp_pca} (\textbf{bottom row}) and Figure~\ref{fig:pca_image_lamp_example} (\textbf{right}) show that the first component captures variations in overall brightness, ranging from dark to bright images, while the second component separates mostly blue images from mostly green ones.

+\paragraph{Baselines} An obvious baseline for \textsc{GPCAgen} is TPCA.
+Unlike \textsc{GPCAgen}, which learns continuous geodesics from empirical distributions of absolutely continuous measures, TPCA acts on discrete measures.
+A direct numerical comparison between the two methods is therefore not meaningful.
+However, we include in Appendix~\ref{app:tpca_figures} the two principal components returned by TPCA on the 3D point cloud experiments.
+We observe in Figure~\ref{fig:comp_tpca} that the discrete nature of TPCA produces artifacts, including holes in certain regions and excessive mass concentration in others.

+Another natural baseline consists in embedding point clouds into a latent space of dimension $d$ then performing standard PCA on the resulting latent vectors.
+This approach, in addition to being computationally expensive, does not produce meaningful modes of variation, as shown in Section \ref{app:pointnet_pca} of the appendices.